-At the Frank Lloyd Wright Foundation, volunteers are key to our preservation efforts.
+At the Frank Lloyd Wright Foundation, volunteers are key to our preservation and public engagement efforts.
 Without generous donations of time and energy, there would be no way we could keep up with the day-to-day work, artistic presentations, and maintenance of this treasured historic site.
-Every trail that is restored, every rock that is replaced, every door that is painted keeps us closer to the truth of what this place has to offer: we are preserving the past, and creating the future for the next generation.
+These efforts keep us closer to the truth of what this place has to offer: we are preserving the past, and creating the future for the next generation.

 The Foundation partners with local schools and nonprofits, presents performances with area arts organizations, provides tours, hosts professional, civic, and corporate meetings, and influences the civic conversation on concerns relating to design and sustainability.
-We hosted 53 such community gatherings last year, including 13 performing arts events.
+We host nearly 100 community gatherings per year, including over 20 arts and cultural performances.

 Meet Our Volunteers

 In April 2018, Holly Gallaway began volunteering at the Frank Lloyd Wright Foundation in the Preservation Department.
 She works weekly on caring for flower beds, indigenous plants, and assists with other projects – all with the intent to provide guests, staff and residents with a beautiful environment.

 After a class field trip to Taliesin West, Hannah Bernier became fascinated with Wright’s architecture.
 She’s now worked as an assistant to the Human Resources Department for several years, where she assists with volunteer orientation and other various events.

 “I always feel so lucky to drive to this beautiful campus and contribute to its legacy.
 I enjoy volunteering at Taliesin West because I get to be a part of the dynamic environment here.
 There are so many inspiring and friendly people who are all working to preserve the legacy of Frank Lloyd Wright and finding new ways to connect the community with his work.”